ADziakon/rsschool-cv/cv.md

 6. My diploma from university on Android and PHP.
 Now I am working with ABL.
 7. BSUIR, Java for junior offline course.
+8. Pre-intermadiate or little higher. last course was finished on december 2019